 When and Why You Should Repair Your Windscreen

 Safety is one of the most important factors when it comes to your vehicle.
-Among other components, your windscreen and your auto glass make up some of the most important parts of your car that help keep passengers safe.
+Among other components, your windscreen and your car glass make up some of the most important parts of your car that help keep passengers safe.

 Many car owners may not notice minor damage to their windscreen, or they may think that small cracks or chips won’t have a serious effect on their vehicle.
 Unfortunately, damage to your windscreen is far from just aesthetically unappealing, but it can also be dangerous.
-If your auto glass is in need of evaluation or repair, then bring it in to Best Windscreen for affordable servicing.
+If your windscreen is in need of evaluation or repair, then bring it in to Best Windscreen for affordable servicing.

 How Does Your Windscreen Get Damaged?

-There are many things that can cause damage to your windscreen and auto glass, such as your environment and the current season.
+There are many things that can cause damage to your windscreen and car glass, such as your environment and the current season.
 If you live in an area that has a lot of ongoing construction you may find your windscreen more prone to damage due to the increased amount of debris on the road.
 Often times, small stones or other debris can strike your windscreen causing chips or cracks that go largely unnoticed until the problem is much too large to fix.
 When small damages can be identified and repaired right away, it will prevent the need for costly full windscreen replacement.

 Why Do Cracks Spread?